Automatic discounts for small schools

 The planning resources, numeracy libraries and toolboxes are ideal for small schools because primary teachers developed, then tried and tested our lessons and assessments in classrooms with large ability ranges, including multi-age settings and very mixed cohorts.
-Our whole-school assessments identify the points-of-need for every student across all developmental steps in the primary curriculum, up to and slightly beyond the end of grade six.
-This means that a single teacher can use our full repertoire of lessons to maximise their ability to cater for all levels, using the extension and support variations detailed within each lesson plan.
+Our diagnostic and growth-based assessments identify the points-of-need for every student across all developmental steps in the years prior and above their current level.
+This means that a single teacher can use our full repertoire of lessons to maximise their ability to cater for all levels, using the support and extension variations (enabling and extending prompts) detailed within each lesson plan.

-Accordingly, our Early Years Pack and Years 3-6 Pack is offered at a 50% discount that is automatically applied to very small schools with 49 or less students.
-Alternatively, there is a 25% discount that applies to small schools with 50-125 students in the primary year levels.
+Accordingly, our Early Years Planning Package and Years 3-6 Pack is offered at a substantial (over 50% discount) that is automatically applied to very small schools with 20 students or less.
+There are also discounts for school with less than 50, 100, 150 and 200 students in the entire school (whole-school enrolment numbers up to year 6).
 Numbers are based on reported census figures from the previous year.
-The cap of 49 and 125 students is strictly applied, as a few of our member schools have 4 and 7 students in total, and many of our small campuses have between 20-30 students across the entire school in multi-age settings.
-In addition to the 50% or 25% discount, small schools can split the discounted outright purchase over two or three budget years, making the packs affordable for any school that has at least $500 allocated to their numeracy budget.
+The cap of 20, 50, 100, 150 and 200 students is strictly applied, as a few of our member schools have 4 and 7 students in total, and many of our small campuses have between 10-40 students across the entire school in multi-age settings.
+In addition to these discounts, small schools can split the discounted outright purchase over two or three budget years, making the comprehensive planning packs affordable for any school that has at least $1000 allocated to their annual numeracy budget.

 While our numeracy libraries and maths toolboxes cannot be discounted because they are physical resources with set prices and costs, these resources are often custom-built with flexible payment options for small schools.
 For example, some small schools request the numeracy library with split payment over multiple budget years, or build their own maths toolboxes with specific quantities that best suit their student numbers.